xyberviri/online-interiors/README.md

 - Replaced small TV in studio smoke room (with logos covering screen) with a better tv prop, allowing players visible access when rendering videos to the screen via hypnonema or other scripts

-- Fixed Tuners exterior garage door from opening
+- fixed Tuners exterior garage door from opening

+- Removed obstructing collisions from Tuners Car Meet interior

+- Removed gates from Tuners Car Meet interior for vehicle access

-- Removed annoying doors from penthouse office and penthouse cinema
+- Removed annoying doors from penthouse office and penthouse cinema as they do not open and close correctly

-- Removed tables and their respective collisions from agency 2nd floor living room and replaced with better table and props, allowing access to sir down and actually watch rendered content on the TV prop
+- Removed tables and their respective collisions from agency 2nd floor living room and replaced with better table and props, allowing access to sit down and actually watch rendered content on the TV prop

 - Added Lucky Wheel prop to Casino

+- Configured Casino Vault entitysets and removed doors leading to it

 ----------------------